All Episodes

 And we're going to have a government shutdown.

-And hundreds of thousands of federal employees will walk off the job, but they'll get back pay, so it's just a giant vacation for them until Congress passes another insane spending bill that will keep spending us into financial oblivion.
+So it's just a giant vacation for them until Congress passes another insane spending bill that will keep spending us into financial oblivion.

-And at some point the whole system falls apart.
+And at some point, the whole system falls apart.

 The Western system.